Documentation Index

 Now

-- Human-in-the-loop approval gates — pause execution for human review before continuing.
-Without this, workflows that take real-world actions aren’t trustworthy enough to actually use.
+Human-in-the-loop approval gates — pause workflow execution for human review before continuing.
+Workflows that create PRs, send messages, or modify infrastructure need a trust gate.
+Without this, workflows that take real-world actions aren’t trustworthy enough to run unattended.Next

 Later